 Workplace cloud collaboration has become more than a buzzword at Hurley Medical Center.
 It’s a way of life after the center’s employees, both administrative and clinical, needed a change in how they worked and communicated.
 The system they were using just didn’t give them what they needed.

-Hurley's CIO Casey Bryson led the dynamic team that was responsible for this massive workplace transformation at the hospital.
+Hurley CIO Casey Bryson led the dynamic team that was responsible for this massive workplace transformation to a cloud-first workplace at the hospital.

-In a field where many health organizations still cling to antiquated IT methodology, Bryson and his team knew they also wanted the medical center to lead the way in transforming the way hospitals work and elevate business to the next level.
+In a field where many health organizations still cling to antiquated IT methodology, Bryson and his team knew they also wanted the medical center to lead the way, transforming the way hospitals work.

-Onix, with the help of industry partner Google Cloud, stepped up and implemented two days of immersive discovery workshops across all departments to determine what solution would put Hurley Medical Center on this trajectory.
+Onix, with the help of partner Google Cloud, stepped up, conducting two days of immersive discovery workshops across all departments to determine what solution would place Hurley Medical Center on this trajectory.

 “We said, ‘Show us how you work today, and we’ll show you how we can re-engineer those business processes and workflows using Google productivity tools to make your life that much easier and give you the flexibility, productivity and mobility that you’re looking for,’” said Onix Account Manager, George Shihadeh.
 “That really struck a chord and generated some great feedback during the sessions.”

-At the end of this intensive evaluation period, all signs pointed to G Suite.
-We helped them understand they could quickly realize the return on investment when they opted to Go Google and move off the legacy, on-premise Microsoft environment.
+At the end of this intensive evaluation period, all signs pointed to Google Workspace.
+Hurley’s leadership understood they could quickly realize a return on investment when they opted to Go Google, moving away from the Microsoft environment.

-“In doing so, we eliminated the need to manage Microsoft Exchange locally, which was antiquated and a burden on our technical and security teams,” Bryson said.
-“The move has made Hurley Medical Center one of the first hospitals to elevate to the next level of productivity, collaboration, efficiency and success through G Suite.”
+“We eliminated the need to manage Microsoft Exchange locally, which was antiquated and a burden on our technical and security teams,” Bryson said.
+“The move has made Hurley Medical Center one of the first hospitals to securely elevate to the next level of productivity, collaboration, efficiency and success through Google Workspace.”